wincent/command-t/README.txt

 series, then the plug-in is not likely to work.

-As such, on Mac OS X, I recommend using the standard Ruby that comes with the system (currently 1.8.7) along with the latest snapshot of MacVim (currently snapshot 52).
+As such, on Mac OS X, I recommend using the standard Ruby that comes with the system (currently 1.8.7) along with the latest version of MacVim (currently version 7.3).
 If you wish to use custom builds of Ruby or of MacVim (not recommmended) then you will have to take extra care to ensure that the exact same Ruby environment is in effect when building Ruby, Vim and the Command-T extension.

-On Windows, I recommend using the version 1.8.7 RubyInstaller and the corresponding RubyInstaller Development Kit linked to above, along with the standard (32-bit) version of Vim that can be downloaded from www.vim.org.
+On Windows, I recommend using the version 1.9.1 RubyInstaller and the corresponding RubyInstaller Development Kit linked to above, along with the standard (32-bit) version of Vim 7.3 that can be downloaded from www.vim.org.
+If you are still using Vim 7.2 then you should instead use version 1.8.7 of RubyInstaller.

 If a problem occurs the first thing you should do is inspect the output of: